 The overall goal of the program is to increase recycling opportunities for households, businesses, and others with leftover paint.
-All suitable locations were invited to participate as paint drop-off sites, provided they meet the programs operational requirements.
+All suitable locations were invited to participate as paint drop-off sites, provided they meet the programs operational requirements, including adequate storage space for paint collection bins and willingness to accept all program products (latex and oil-based paints).
 PaintCare partners with paint retailers, hardware stores, lumber centers, material reuse stores, household hazardous waste programs, solid waste facilities (e.g., transfer stations, recycling centers, landfills), and other site types to serve as paint drop-off sites.

-The program's drop-off sites and services are summarized in the following tables.
-PaintCare considers a site (including events) as year-round if the site is open at least one day per month, every month of the year.
-Sites that are open less frequently are considered supplemental sites.
+The program's drop-off sites and services are summarized in the following tables and described below.
 Sites that stopped participating in the program during the year are listed as "partial year."
-All sites are listed in the appendix.